webtorrent/webtorrent/docs/api.md

 ## `file.streamTo(elem, [function callback (err, elem) {}])` *(browser only)*

 Requires `client.loadWorker` to be ran beforehand.
 Sets the element source to the file's streaming URL.
 Supports streaming, seeking and all browser codecs and containers.

-This method transfers data directly instead of building it into blobs, which means it uses less CPU and RAM than `renderTo`.

 Support table:
 |Containers|Chromium|Mobile Chromium|Edge Chromium|Firefox|